What is Semi-structured Data? A Comprehensive Guide

 E-commerce websites have enabled the customization of product recommendations and other promotional offers using semi-structured data from web analytics and browsing history, which provides optimal effectiveness and a greater chance of conversion into sales.

 Consider the case of Amazon.
 It uses semi-structured data to analyze customers' browsing behavior, information on their purchasing history, and reviews, and segment the customer base to launch marketing campaigns.
+However, a key component of such success lies not only in data but also in the expertise of a skilled web designer, who ensures seamless navigation and enhances customer engagement

 This adds an advantage since it predicts future buying behavior and creates personalized messages that are later shared through social media or emailed to customers with product recommendations.